You’ve found your dream home and you’re ready to buy, but it’s time to find a solicitor

 Most people know they will need to pay for searches, which will be undertaken by your solicitors, but other smaller charges, called disbursements, aren’t always obvious.
 Be sure to have your chosen firm break down the quote for you, so you know what is and isn’t included.
 If you are getting your conveyancer through your estate agent, always ask what the estate agent is receiving for their referral.
 You may be surprised to learn they are paying £100s for your conveyancing business

 Everyone wants their house move to be processed as quickly as possible, but that isn’t always possible.
 If you’re on a deadline, let your conveyancing solicitor know, so they can tell you if it’s realistic.
 The average time for completion is 8-10 weeks.
 Some simple purchases can go through within 6 weeks, but often that is not the case.
 Sometimes this is down to things like searches, or paperwork being backed up by your seller.
-Chat to your solicitor about timescales and your situation, to get a clear idea of how likely your move date is.

 Many conveyancers have portals